Hartnup Disease

 Signs & Symptoms

-- Diarrhea and other gastrointestinal disturbances.
+Diarrhea and other gastrointestinal symptoms due to niacin deficiency

 History of Present Illness